Modifying ISO Tanks

 Electric Heating System

 We are usually modifying ISO tanks for our customers.
-The most common way of modifying ISO tanks for us involves adding an external heating system.
+The most common way we modify ISO tanks involves adding an external heating system.
 As standard most ISO Tank Containers come with heating coils welded to the tank.
-These are used to circulate an external supply of steam to heat the contents of the tank.
-If steam is unavailable, just so long as 3 phase electricity is available, we can fit an external heater that pumps heated glycol around the steam coils.
-Below is a 25,000 Litre ISO Tank with a 12KW Glycol heater fitted.
+These coils are used to circulate an external supply of steam or hot water to heat the contents of the tank.

 Our ISO Tank Containers are often used in a static location and connected up to equipment to stop/start pumps or other ancillary equipment.
 We can modify the tank and fit the relevant sensors to allow automatic control of external equipment.
 The tank above has a simple overfill alarm fitted.

 Handrails and Walkways

 Increasingly, health and safety concerns mean our customers need a collapsible handrail fitted .
 The above tank has a collapsible handrail in the raised position.

 Bottom Loading and Discharge

-Modifying ISO tanks may mean we fit piping and valves so the tank operator does not have to leave the ground for loading or discharging.
-As a result, you can use compressed air the ISO Tank can be pressurised to pump the contents out through modified pipework.
+Qualitank can fit piping and valves so that the operator does not need to leave the ground for loading or discharging.
+As a result, you can use compressed air the to pressurise the ISO Tank and pump the contents out through the modified pipework.